Awards

 ** NOTE: This award recipient is selected in December of each year for next year's award.
 All other VNLA/Green Works award nominees are selected by December of each year for the previous year.
 All recipients are honored at the VNLA/Green Works annual meeting held in February of each year.

-Burlington, VT
+Bristol, VT

 Allen B. Crane Horticultural Employee Acknowledgement Award